Quickfra/quickfra/README.md

 # Contributing
 We welcome contributions to Quickfra!
 Please read our [contributing guidelines](CONTRIBUTING.md) for more information on how to get involved.

+# History behind Quickfra
+**Quickfra** (Quick infraestructure) is a project born out of the burnout and frustration of managing and continuosly repeating the process of complex infrastructure setups.
+It aims to simplify the deployment process, making it accessible to developers and teams without deep DevOps expertise.

+It started as a personal project to automate the deployment of my own services using coolify and docker images, but has since evolved into a more comprehensive tool that can be used by anyone looking to streamline their infrastructure management.

+It all started by me creating a guide on how to configure my VPS with all the necessary tools and services, including Coolify, Stalwart Mail, and Uptime Kuma.
+I wanted to share this guide with others, but I wanted to go further than that, because i thought "why not automate the whole process instead of just writing a guide which i will have to follow the steps over and over again?".

+I was tired of setting up mail servers, monitoring tools, and other services manually, so I created Quickfra to automate these tasks.
+The goal is to provide a one-stop solution for deploying and managing complex infrastructure setups with minimal effort.

+> **Diego Rodriguez** alias **dewstouh**, the founder of Quickfra.